A visit to Carillon Historical Park in Dayton

 So you’ve been to Cincinnati to check out the Newport Aquarium or Kings Island.
 You went to Cleveland to visit the Rock and Roll Hall of Fame and maybe cheer on the home team at Progressive Field.
-And of course you have been to COSI in Columbus and wandered the streets of German Village.
-But Dayton.
-Dayton?
+And of course, you have been to COSI in Columbus and wandered the streets of German Village.
+But Dayton?
 What’s in Dayton?
+A quick internet search proved that I was going to need more than one day in Dayton, but for our first visit, we chose the Carillon Historical Park.

-We packed some snacks and headed west via I-70 to the land of Orville and Wilbur Wright.
-We concluded that our first official family outing to Dayton would consist mostly of Carillon Historical Park.
-The park, situated on 65 acres just outside the downtown area would provide much of the history about Dayton’s rich industrial and innovative past.
+We packed some snacks and headed west via I-70 to the land of Orville and Wilbur Wright and the home of the Carillon Historical Park.
+The park, situated on 65 acres just outside the downtown area would provide much of the history of Dayton’s rich industrial and innovative past.

 Our first stop was the newly opened Carillon Brewing Company.
 The restaurant is a fully functioning 1850s-style brewery.
-The smell of hops over takes you as you enter!
+The smell of hops overtakes you as you enter!
 We sat on the patio and enjoyed a few tastes of their traditional brews while dining on delicious cheeseburgers.
-We joked about taking our kids to a brewery, but Carillon Historical park is family-friendly destination and their brewery is no different.
+We joked about taking our kids to a brewery, but Carillon Historical Park is a family-friendly destination and their brewery is no different.

 So why take children that are 5 and under to a Historical Park?